pryv/example-apps-web/hf-data/README.md

 ## Live tracking

 The app also allows for live-tracking.
-When opening the sharing link, the functionality "Show Live Event" enables the data accessor to display the drawing or the phone orientation (depending on the chosen version) while the patient is performing the test remotely:
+When opening the sharing link, the functionality **Show Live Event** enables the data accessor to display the drawing or the phone orientation (depending on the tracking method) while the patient is performing the test remotely:

 <p align="center">
 <img src="images/live-tracking.gif" alt="live-tracking" />